 In other words, if you get pulled over and get cited, you’re probably looking at some points added to your Indiana driver’s license.

-Get too many points on your license and the BMV requires you to take a driver safety program (DSP).
+Get too many points on your license and the BMV requires you to take an Indiana driver safety program (DSP).
 These programs are at least four hours long and you have to pay to take them.
 Fortunately, the BMV caps the cost at $55 and you can find them cheaper.
 More good news: you don’t have to go to a classroom for your course if you don’t want to.
-Some BMV-approved DSP providers offer their programs online.
+These classes are commonly referred to as Indiana defensive driving classes as well.

 Generally, the state requires DSP completion if you’re a driver with 2+ traffic offenses (for all ages) or involvement in 2+ traffic accidents (for drivers under 21) in a single 12-month period.
 If you got a letter from the BMV saying that you have to take a DSP, don’t wait.
 You have to finish your course within 90 days of the day the BMV was notified of your latest moving violation.